johnwaynehacker/rwd-xray/tools/crv_civic_0_steering.md

 RWD file /home/nanami/data/civic_tba_0_steering.bin.rwd created.
 ```

-### To be safe, verify the rwd, make sure we are making the correct modifications
+### Verify the rwd, make sure we are making the correct modifications
-- Compare our homemade rwd with the stock rwd
+- Compare our homemade rwd with the stock rwd using a hex editor
-  - The speed low byte is changed from 0x28 to 0x0
+  - The speed low byte should be changed from 0x28 to 0x0 correctly
 ![](https://i.ibb.co/H76yd0F/image.png)
 ```
 >>> hex(decrypt_lookup_table[0x71])